Francis First Charger-Ninnaisipistoo: Owl Chief

 Mr. First Charger has served on many committees in the past 20 years, including serving on the Aboriginal Council of Lethbridge as a corporate/spiritual advisor; a Treaty 7 representative on the First Nation’s Forestry Program, and on a steering committee for an economic impact study for the Kainai First Nation /Blood Tribe.
 He was the Special Advisor to the former Lethbridge College President, Tracy Edwards.

 Presently, Mr. First Charger serves on several committees: SHIA Housing Committee for the City of Lethbridge since 2004; Lethbridge SHIA Leaders Council; the Cultural Advancement Working Group for the University of Lethbridge, as well as Opokaa’sin on their Elder Committee and Opokaa’sin Board of Director.
-He also works for the Faculty of Management at the U of L under its Elders’ program since September, 2008.
+Presently, he works for the Faculty of Management at the U of L under its Elders’ program since September, 2008.